aumel/meteor-security-acl/README.md

 <a name="how-to-use-the-acls">
 ## How to use the ACLs

 After defining your class or adding `getDomainObjectName` function, you can implement the ACL.
 A domain object is represented by an object identity (more informations in [Advanced ACL concepts](#advanced-acl-concetps)).
 Each object identity has exactly one associated ACL.
 Each ACL can have four different types of Access Control Entries (class ACEs, object ACEs, class field ACEs, object field ACEs).
-Each ACE specifies individual user or group permissions to specific objects
+Each ACE specifies individual user or group permissions to specific objects.

 <a name="how-to-use-object-ace">
 ### How to use the objectAce